 There were a few lessons too!
 A striking lesson is, all of us need a Meneka to distract us and test our ability to withstand the pressure of the distraction.
 The key is to realise that something is a distraction and withdraw from it effectively (doesn't matter before getting distracted or during the distraction).
 Interesting point is, once we are able to prove to ourselves that we could withdraw from the distraction, our confidence improves and the self-control improves further.
 Many times in the past I thought that every time we give in to a distraction a dent is created on self-control; but now I realised that it is other way around - once we get distracted / almost get distracted & get out of it, the self-control towards that type of distraction goes up.
 Interesting!!

 Another lesson is, both pleasant and unpleasant things can express themselves as distractions and interestingly, even if you reject a supposedly pleasant distraction in an unpleasant manner, you are distracted anyways and it reduces your ability to focus on your goals.
 When Vishwamitra met Meneka, he gave in to the pleasantness of the event.
 Later in the same situation, when he met Rambha, he did not consider that as pleasant, but reacted with anger and lost his tapas again!
-There does not seem to be a major difference from the first and second incident when it comes their effect on the goal.
+There does not seem to be a major difference between the first and second incident when it comes their effect on the goal.
 Success lies in not getting distracted positively or negatively!!
-Another dimension about what is a distraction: Anything that does not lift the spirits and nudge/nurture us towards our goals is a distraction; anything that makes us feel down in the future or present is a distraction; it is never about the events or other person or things; it is always about what happens to us.
+Another dimension is about what is a distraction: Anything that does not lift the spirits and nudge/nurture us towards our goals is a distraction; anything that makes us feel down in the future or present is a distraction; it is never about the events or other person or things; it is always about what happens to us.
 This was an interesting lesson for me!

 Another interesting reflection point is the difference in his curse on Meneka and Rambha.
 They both were planted by Indra to distract Vishwamitra from his penance.
 He cursed Meneka to return back to heaven and turned Rambha to a stone!!
 One can argue whether going back to heaven is a curse at all :-) The actual curse is not going back to heaven rather not seeing him again probably.
 If he had thought she was just planted by Indra and she never loved him, why would he curse her not to see him again!!!
 Did he find it difficult to punish her more or did he think this was the worst punishment for her?
 Or was he trying to save her from the torture of seeing him but not interacting with him as before?
 From his perspective, did he try to save him from getting distracted further or did he try punishing him as well by not seeing her?
 For someone who could renounce the kingdom in pursuit of knowledge how would that have mattered?
 Latter sounds like a more reasonable explanation.
 If he only had physical attraction and never loved her, why would he care to send her back to heaven and be safe & comfortable ?
 Human mind and behaviours are complex and strange!!
 And, in real life, many times we don’t have the ability to "curse" our Meneka (whatever distracts us) to be out of our sight.
 To even make them disappear physically or mentally what kind of tapas (or focus) one should have?

 His story also gave some consolation to me :-) Sometimes I have wondered why I react more softly on some people than others, why was I not able to shun them or turn them to stone completely and whether I am partial & therefore mean.
-His story made me feel that I am not alone in this "meanness"; If a great sage like him, who could create a heaven by himself too reacted differently on different people for the same action, a very average human being like me can fall into the trap at times!!
+His story made me feel that I am not alone in this "meanness"; If a great sage like him, who could create a heaven by himself, reacted differently on different people for the same action, a very average human being like me can fall into the trap at times!!
 All I need to do is just move on, learn how not to repeat the same mistake again without beating myself up :-)

 Having said all this, I am still wondering